-The key is to figure out which type of entity gives your business the most advantages when it comes to helping you to achieve your organizational and personal financial goals.
-Here's everything you need to know when choosing your business's legal structure.
+The key is to figure out which structure gives your business the most advantages to help you achieve your organizational and personal financial goals.
+We've outlined the most popular business entities, and the factors to consider when choosing your business structure.

 Types of business entities

 This is the simplest form of business entity.
 With sole proprietorship, one person is responsible for all of a company's profits and debts.

 "If you want to be your own boss and run a business from home without a physical storefront, a sole proprietorship allows you to be in complete control," said Deborah Sweeney, CEO of MyCorporation.
 "This entity does not offer the separation or protection of personal and professional assets, which could prove to become an issue later on as your business grows and more aspects hold you liable."

 This entity is owned by two or more individuals.
 There are two types: general partnerships, where all is shared equally; and limited partnerships, where only one partner has control of its operation, while the other person or persons simply contribute to and receive only part of the profit.
 Partnerships carry a dual status as a sole proprietorship or limited liability partnership (LLP), depending on the entity's funding and liability structure.

 "This entity is ideal for anyone who wants to go into business with a family member, friend or business partner, like running a restaurant or agency together," said Sweeney.
 "A partnership allows the partners to share profits and losses and make decisions together within the business structure.
 Remember that you will be held liable for the decisions made, as well as those actions made by your business partner."

 A limited liability company is a hybrid structure that allows owners, partners or shareholders to limit their personal liabilities while enjoying the tax and flexibility benefits of a partnership.
 Under an LLC, members are protected from personal liability for the debts of the business, as long as it cannot be proven that they have acted in an illegal, unethical or irresponsible manner in carrying out the activities of the business.